Unit 1 Navigation Page

 What is your purpose?

 Unit 1 encompasses the first and second chapters of the textbook.
-So, read the first and second chapters, skim it anything else, and I'd recommend using post it notes when reading/taking notes...
+Read the first and second chapters, skim it anything else, and I'd recommend using post it notes as you read through 30-60 pages of the text book each week.

 Unit 1 quizizz deadline